 Join our cause and treat yourself to a one of a kind luxury giving back experience that will change your life forever.

 Ask us about Joining for Just one leg: Either Cambodia or Sumatra if time or funds are a concern.

 Siem Reap, Cambodia

 On arrival into the the great Kingdom of Cambodia (Siem Reap International, REP) we’ll be escorted to our charming boutique hotel in the center of town.
 The remainder of the day will be at leisure to rest up before the fun starts tomorrow.
 Dinner is on your own but feel free to join our tour leader at one of our favorites to eat as a group.

 The afternoon is free to explore the city, shop, and rest up from the travel.
 Our private escort will be on hand to explore the city with the group.
 This is your day to catch up and rest, go shopping, and enjoy this spectacular city.

-At our welcome dinner this evening you will meet fellow volunteers and we’ll go over our volunteer adventure.
+At our welcome dinner this evening you will meet fellow travel buddies and we’ll go over our volunteer adventure.

 A Day of Majestic Temples

 After a healthy breakfast, we’re off to some of the most famous temples in the world.
 Our guide will take us through 2,000 years of history, with commentary on past and present throughout the world renowned Angkor Wat Temple complex.
 We will see Ancient jungle temples and sacred statues of many giant Buddha faces.
 Lunch will be enjoyed local style, and then off to more ancient sites.